codlark/cls/docs/index.md

 ./images/smile.png, smiley face
 }
 ```
-For each row in the data, a new asset will be generated with the data from that row available as a brik with the name of the corresponding header.
+For each row in the data a new asset will be generated, with the data from that row available as a brik with the name of the corresponding header.
 Briks are the programing utility within values.
 Briks can be variables like `[title]`, or they can be functions like `[capitalize| ]` .

 For more in depth information check out any of the pages in the nav bar.
 If you have questions post them to the forum on the itch.io page at [codlark.itch.io/brikwork](codlark.itch.io/brikwork).